Mythbusters123/blog.themyth.dev/articles/want_to_learn_shell.md

 It works very funnily at first, but it is one of the best concepts to learn!

 ### You told me nothing besides how to read documentation
-You are somewhat correct, but that is the greatest thing about \*NIX!
-Everything is so well documented that all it takes is a simple `--help` or `man &lt;program&rt;`.
+You are somewhat correct, but that is the greatest thing about *NIX!
+Everything is so well documented that all it takes is a simple `--help` or `man &lt;program&gt;`.
 While it may be intiminating at first, the greatest tool is the man pages, and also trying until you get it right.